chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-04-26-taking-vento-js-for-a-spin-in-eleventy.md

 ---
 title: Taking VentoJS for a spin in Eleventy
-summary: "There's a new kid on the templating block."
+summary: "There’s a new kid on the templating block."
 tags: [javascript, eleventy]
 toc: true
 templateEngineOverride: md